Welcome to the world of gaming, where each frame matters and counts for your performance.

 In contrast, the borderless mode allows the game to take up the entire screen while allowing other applications to be visible in the background.
 This mode is helpful for players who frequently switch between the game and other applications, such as a web browser or a messaging app.

 It is also advantageous for players with multiple monitors, as they can easily switch between the game and other applications without switching screens.
-Since the game competes with other programs for available resources, the borderless mode can decrease the frame rate.
+The borderless mode can decrease the frame rate since the game competes with other programs for available resources.

 Does Borderless Affect Gameplay?